MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 What to expect during your procedure?

-A breast lift is performed as day surgery under a general anaesthetic.
-The surgery takes roughly 1.5 to 2 hours to complete, depending on the complexity of your surgery.
-Dr Andrew Broadhurst will remove excess skin, reshape your breast tissue and lift it higher onto your chest.
-Nipple sensation and your ability to breastfeed are not affected by a breast lift as the nipple remains attached to your breast throughout the surgery.
+A breast lift is performed under a general anaesthetic.
+Depending on the complexity of the surgery, it takes roughly 1.5 to 2 hours to complete.
+Dr Andrew Broadhurst will remove excess skin, reshape your breast tissue, and lift it higher onto your chest.
 All incisions are closed with internal dissolving sutures, and dressings are applied.

-Depending on the extent of the physical activity you undertake, you should fully recover within one to two weeks.
-The location of incisions will depend on the size and shape of your breasts, the amount of skin and tissue to be removed, and Dr Andrew Broadhurst’s recommendations and preference.
+Depending on the extent of your physical activity, you should fully recover within one to two weeks.
+The location of incisions will depend on the size and shape of your breasts, the amount of skin and tissue to be removed, and Dr Andrew Broadhurst’s recommendations and preferences.

 Breast Lift Techniques